Solstice Treasure

 Solstice Canyon Malibu

 As you hike deeper into the canyon, listen to the squawks of the wild parrots who call this area home.
-No crowds, breathtaking views of the canyon, tranquil stream crossings.
+No crowds, breathtaking views of the canyon, tranquil stream crossings if there's been enough rains.
 The only downside to this trail?
-It isn’t well maintained, and it’s overgrown with invasive wild mustard (long pants are a must on this hike).
-And there is very little shade.
+It isn’t well maintained, and can be overgrown with invasive wild mustard (long pants are a must on this hike).
+And there's very little shade.
 Arrive either really early in the morning when the gates open or late in the afternoon to beat the heat.
 Either way, you’ll definitely beat the crowds.

 Solstice Canyon Malibu

 NOW, THE BEACH!
 Treat yourself to some beach time at Corral Canyon Beach, just across Pacific Coast Highway from Corral Canyon Road.
-It’s perfect for an evening stroll or post-hike swim.
+It’s perfect for an evening stroll.
 Parking is free on PCH.
 Keep your eyes open for dolphins!

 Solstice Canyon is in the Santa Monica Mountains National Recreation Area in Malibu, 15 miles up the coast from the Santa Monica Pier, 4 miles down the coast from Kanan Dume Road.
 To reach trailhead parking (free), turn inland from Pacific Coast Hwy. on Corral Canyon Rd., then left through the gate toward Solstice Canyon.
 Continue a half-mile to the parking lot.
 Arrive early or late in the day for the best chance of nabbing a parking spot.
 Worst case, you can park on PCH, adding about 0.8 mile to your walk.